Hannntastix/Hannntastix/README.md

 - 👋 Hi, I’m M.Raihan Athalah Ilham
-- 📖 Currently i'm learning about ReactJS.
+- 📖 Currently i'm learning about How to be a proper Fullstack Developer.
-- 👀 I’m interested in Web Development, especially on Frontend Development.
+- 👀 I’m interested in Web Development, especially on Frontend Development but yeah, my ultimate goal is to become a Full Stack Developer.
 - 🌱 I’m currently learning in Institut Teknologi Sumatera
 - 📫 How to reach me : my email => rehan121203@gmail.com
 - 😄 Pronouns: He/Him